Structured-Markdown/structured_markdown/README.md

 ```

 All normal css selectors should work, note that you should use the word `layer` instead of `div`.
-(You can still use div if you'd like, layer makes it look more readable.)
+(You can still use `div` if you'd like, `layer` makes it look more readable and unified in my opinion.)
+Here's another example fo a selector.

 ```
 layer.navbar a:hover: